 The Golden Compass is a highly touted fantasy movie that sells atheism with a target audience of children.
-It is scheduled to be released on December 7, 2007.
-Its release will come in time for children to see the movie and if the children respond positively to the movie, they will then want the trilogy, or series of three books, upon which the movie is based.
+It was scheduled to be released December 7, 2007.
+Its release came in time for children to see the movie and if they responded positively to the movie, they would then want the trilogy, or series of three books, upon which the movie is based.

 British author, Philip Pullman, has written the trilogy called His Dark Materials.
 The first volume is The Golden Compass, also known as Northern Lights in the United Kingdom.
 The other two titles are The Subtle Knife and The Amber Spyglass.
 More than 15 million copies have been sold worldwide.
 The Golden Compass won the “Carnegie Medal for Children’s Literature” in 1995 and in 2007 the “Carnegie of Carnegies” for the best children’s book of the past 70 years!
 The final book of the series was awarded the Whitbread Prize in 2001, the first time a children’s book has done so.